RicardoJBarrios/kuoki/packages/environment-angular/src/lib/source/README.md

 ## ENVIRONMENT_SOURCES_FACTORY

 In order to be able to override the `ENVIRONMENT_SOURCES` injection token in feature modules and allow the use of multiple sources, the module provides the `ENVIRONMENT_SOURCES_FACTORY` injection token, that uses a factory to inject all source objects in an Array.
+If the provided class is not injectable the factory will throw.
+This is the token used by the environment loader.

 ```ts
 import { Injectable } from '@angular/core';